Participating Research Groups and Scientific Platforms

 Selection process

-The evaluation process comprises of three stages.
+The evaluation process comprises three stages.

 1. Administrative eligibility check